 There is a great new online safety tool designed for parents launched by the Department for Education called Parent Info.
 It has advice on everything from keeping children safe from online trolls to WhatsApp – a guide for parents.

 If you would like more information on how to keep your child safe when they are using a mobile device, Smartphone safe is a great online tool for this.

 Childnet is a great website resource for parents and children on online safety.

 Internet Matters is another great site to use – it has advice on cyberbullying, how to talk to your children about internet safety and easy guides to different types of social media such as Instagram and Snapchat.
 You can visit their page below.

 Here are links to some very helpful websites that may answer any queries or support:

 DofE online parents support website called Parent Info here

-The programme involves special challenges that not only deepen all children’s knowledge about staying safe online, but also work towards accreditations and awards for the school.
+The program involves special challenges that not only deepen all children’s knowledge about staying safe online, but also work towards accreditation and awards for the school.